benabub/bash-scripts/README.md

    sudo chmod +x path/to/script
    ```

 3. Add the folder containing the script to your `$PATH` variable if you want to use the script as a regular shell command.
-Note: if you plan to call the script directly (e.g., `exec ~/path/to/script`), this step is not required.
+Note: if you plan to call the script directly (e.g., `~/path/to/script`), this step is not required.

 ### Adding the Directory with Script to the `$PATH` Variable Permanently